England-Africa Partnerships - Partnership for Strengthening Education & Social Science PhD Programmes

 University of Bristol Teaching and Learning AwardUsing Student Self-assessment - an evaluation

-Sheila Trahar is a Senior Lecturer in Education.
+Sheila Trahar is Honorary Reader in International Higher Education.
 She has extensive professional experience in teaching in adult and higher education and in counselling, career counselling and guidance.
-She teaches on the EdD in both Bristol and Hong Kong, the MSc Educational Research in Bristol and has taught on the MEd programme in Hong Kong for several years, leading the programme there since 2008.
+She has taught on the EdD in both Bristol and Hong Kong, the MSc Educational Research in Bristol and taught on the MEd (now MSc) programme in Hong Kong for several years, leading the programme there from 2008 - 2015.

 Sheila completed her doctoral research, a narrative inquiry into the learning experiences of postgraduate students in a culturally diverse environment in 2006.
 Through this research she became particularly interested in the philosophical assumptions underlying more traditional methodological approaches, in the ways in which learning and teaching are culturally mediated and the ethical dimensions of conducting research across cultures.
-She is also engaged, increasingly, with ways in which autoethnographic exploration can enable people in higher education to examine critically their experiences and beliefs about learning and teaching and ways in which those practices are culturally mediated.
+She continues to be engaged with ways in which autoethnographic exploration can enable people in higher education to examine critically their experiences and beliefs about learning and teaching and ways in which those practices are culturally mediated.

 Her research reflects her commitment to celebrating greater diversity in higher education while acknowledging its concomitant complexities.
+Currently, she is a Co-Investigator on the ESRC/Newton Fund project 'Negotiating the Transition from Rurality to Higher Education in South Africa'.
+This 20 month project, in collaboration with the University of Johannesburg, is investigating the challenges faced by students from rural areas in their transition to higher education.
 She has completed research projects on a range of Widening Participation issues including experiences and perceptions of British Black and minority ethnic postgraduate students and ways to engage 'Hard to Reach' Communities in Bristol with higher education.
 In 2008 Sheila led the Higher Education Academy funded project investigating Perspectives on Internationalising the Curriculum.

 Sheila has published widely in the area of international higher education and intercultural learning and teaching.
-Her book Developing Cultural Capability in International Higher Education: a Narrative Inquiry http://www.routledge.com/books/details/9780415572392/ was published by Routledge in Decmeber 2010.
+Her book Developing Cultural Capability in International Higher Education: a Narrative Inquiry http://www.routledge.com/books/details/9780415572392/ was published by Routledge in 2011 and she has since edited 3 books that focus on narrative inquiry, in particular on the importance of contextualisation.
 She is the ESCalate Subject Centre’s Academic Consultant on Internationalisation and her Discussion paper ‘Teaching and Learning; the International Higher Education Landscape – some theories and working practices’ continues to have international impact.

 In addition to her extensive experience of teaching in Hong Kong, Sheila has been an invited lecturer at the University of Malta, the University of Barcelona and King Abdul Aziz University, Jeddah.